• Skip to primary navigation

 Home » DIY Projects

-Learn how to turn a wood round into a beautiful serving tray with this basic acrylic pour painting technique.
+Learn how to turn a wooden round into a beautiful serving tray with this basic acrylic pour art technique.

 Acrylic pour painting tray

-If you haven't tried acrylic pour painting yet you are in for a treat.
+If you haven't tried this fluid art called acrylic pour painting yet, you are in for a treat.
 It's so fun!
-I tried it on this round wood piece and added a couple of handles to make a beautiful serving tray.
+I tried it on this round wood piece and added a couple of handles to make a beautiful abstract art serving tray.

 Perhaps some of you have seen this technique on Pinterest or Instagram.
 I have been admiring it for a while and had to try it.
 There are many, many posts and video "how-tos" about this subject.
 This post just touches on some of the basics from my experience.